-If there’s a will, the claimant will receive a Grant of Probate.
+If there’s a will, the personal representative will receive a Grant of Probate.

-If there is no will, they will receive Letters of Administration.
+If there is no will, the personal representative will receive Letters of Administration.
 These are commonly referred to as ‘probate’.
-The lump sum will not be payable without probate.

 You can find more information on the process and probate application fees on the government website.

 Due to the coronavirus pandemic, probate applications are taking longer than usual to process.